 In Johnson v.
 Phelan Hallinan & Schmieg, LLP, the PA Supreme Court held that the 2008 amendments to the Pennsylvania Loan Interest & Protection Law — which govern residential mortgages — do not apply retroactively to mortgages executed before the amendments took effect.

 The Appellate Division ruled in State v.
 St. Mary’s Church Gloucester that the Eminent Domain Act of 1971 repealed a portion of N.J.S.A.
 27:7-22.
 The latter statute had required the Commissioner of Transportation, upon taking property in eminent domain, to pay 6 percent interest on the judgment not previously held in ESCROW.
 However, the Eminent … Read more

 In Guiser v.
 Seiber the Superior Court quashed the appeal, in part, because the appellant did not wait for the trial court to rule on post-sentence motions and enter judgment.
-But the Court did review an order granting injuctive relief because a party has a right to appeal immediately from such relief.
-The Court held that the … Read more
+But the Court reviewed an order granting injuctive relief because a party has a right to appeal immediately from such relief.
+The Court held that the trial … Read more

-The New Jersey Supreme Court determined in Crispino v.
-Twp. of Sparta that the methodology for valuing a special assessment under the Dam, Lake and Stream Project Fund for an improvement on a private lake community’s dam is the same methodology found in Title 40.
-Under that test, the Court invalidated the special assessment at issue, … Read more
+The NJ Supreme Court determined in Crispino v.
+Twp. of Sparta that the methodology for valuing a special assessment under the Dam, Lake, and Stream Project Fund for an improvement on a private lake community’s dam is the same methodology found in Title 40.
+Under that test, the Court invalidated the special assessment at issue, finding … Read more

 In Christian Mission John 3:16 v.
-Passaic City, the New Jersey Supreme Court held that “actual use” of a property to store items or a religious nature or related to the operation of a church” can be sufficient to qualify for tax exemption under N.J.S.A.
+Passaic City, the New Jersey Supreme Court held that “actual use” of a property to store items of a religious nature or related to the operation of a church can be sufficient to qualify for tax exemption under N.J.S.A.
 54:4-3.6.